skjdghsdjgsdj/babypod-hardware/README.md

 * 0.2mm layer height is best.
 You can probably print taller layers, but it'll lower the resolution of the USB C ports and light pipe guide.
 * If you set the bottom infill pattern to "Archimedian Chords" on both parts, it'll look prettier.
 Same if you use PETG and print on a textured plate.

+If you're editing `BabyPod.scad`, your system needs the font "SignPainter" installed.

 ### One color

 Print `Case.stl` upside-down and `Baseplate.stl` as-is.